-The District shall apply the money paid into the Bond Fund for credit to the Principal and Bond Retirement Account to the redemption of Term Bonds on the next ensuing Sinking Fund Requirement due date (or may so apply such money prior to such Sinking Fund Requirement due date), pursuant to the terms of this resolution or of the resolution authorizing the issuance thereof.
-The District may also apply the money paid into the Bond Fund for credit to the Principal and Bond Retirement Account for the purpose of retiring Term Bonds by the purchase of such Bonds at a purchase price (including any brokerage charge) not in excess of the principal amount thereof.
-The District shall apply such money to the redemption or purchase of Term Bonds in an amount such that the aggregate principal amount of Bonds so purchased or redeemed is at least equal to such next ensuing Sinking Fund Requirement.
+The District shall apply substantially all the money paid into the Bond Fund to the redemption of Term Bonds on the next ensuing Sinking Fund Requirement due date (or may so apply such money prior to such Sinking Fund Requirement due date), pursuant to the terms of this resolution or of the resolution authorizing the issuance thereof.
+The District may also apply the money paid into the Bond Fund for the purpose of retiring Term Bonds by the purchase of such Bonds at a purchase price (including any brokerage charge) not in excess of the principal amount thereof, in which event the principal amount of such Bonds so purchased shall be credited against the next ensuing Sinking Fund Requirement.
+If as of any January 1 the principal amount of Term Bonds retired by purchase or redemption exceeds the cumulative amount required to have been redeemed by sinking fund installments on or before such January 1, then such excess may be credited against the Sinking Fund Requirement for Term Bonds for the following Fiscal Year, or, if determined by resolution of the Commission, may be credited against the Sinking Fund Requirement for any succeeding Fiscal Year.
 Any such purchase of Bonds by the District may be made with or without tenders of Bonds in such manner as the District shall, in its discretion, deem to be in its best interest.